-The grievance shall be submitted in writing to the supervisor/administrative officer concerned with a copy to the Assistant Superintendent, Human Resources, the Secretary Treasurer, the Senior Manager, Human Resources and to the Superintendent of Schools, within ten (10) working days of the difference arising and shall state that the matter is a Grievance in accordance with this Article.
-Up to two (2) union representatives shall be granted leave with pay to attend a step one meeting with the employer.
+The grievance shall be submitted in writing to the Supervisor/Administrative Officer, Manager or Director concerned with a copy to the Assistant Superintendent, Human Resources, the Secretary Treasurer, Manager, Human Resources and to the Superintendent of Schools, within ten (10) working days of the parties becoming reasonably aware of the alleged violation(s) and shall state that the matter is a Grievance in accordance with this Article.
+Up to two (2) Union representatives shall be granted leave with pay to attend a step one meeting with the employer.